Rohit-Patekar1/wallet-backend/README.md

 ## Database Interaction Functions

+I have shown a working example of a Mongodb transactions in the video.
 In our application, we interact with MongoDB using the following functions to handle wallet transactions:

 ### `newTransaction(data: ITransaction, options = {})`